benjamin-kiddie/version_control_lab_/README.md

 ## How to Contribute

 In order to contribute, fork the project, make changes, then commit them.
 Project manager will review and approve changes if they are appropriate.
+Additionally, this project operates under the Unlicense, meaning anyone who wishes to alter and redistribute the code is free to do so.
+For more details, please look at the license [here](https://github.com/benjamin-kiddie/version_control_lab_/blob/main/LICENSE.md)

 ## Code Of Conduct